 VIDA: Women in Literary Arts (VIDA) is a non-profit intersectional feminist literary organization dedicated to creating transparency surrounding gender imbalances and the lack of diversity in the literary landscape.
-VIDA also aims to amplify historically-marginalized voices, including people of color; writers with disabilities; and queer, trans, and gender nonconforming individuals.
+VIDA also aims to amplify historically-marginalized voices, including Black, Indigenous, and People of Color (BIPOC); writers with disabilities; and queer, trans, and gender nonconforming individuals.

 VIDA: Women in Literary Arts (VIDA) was created and incorporated as a 501(c)3 in the State of Florida by Erin Belieu, Cate Marvin, and Ann Townsend in 2010 with the intended goal of “seek[ing] and explor[ing] critical and cultural perceptions of writing by women through meaningful conversation and the exchange of ideas among existing and emerging literary communities.”
 This was later amended to be a “research-driven organization…to increase critical attention to contemporary women’s writing as well as further transparency around gender equality issues in contemporary literary culture.”